w4ldg4ng3rr/myself/README.md

-# 🔥I'M THE GOD OF HELLFIRE🔥
-There will be more information soon
+#There will be information soon